 Looking for something a little more up-tempo than a kayaking trip?
 White-water rafting and tubing is heart-pumping fun in Costa Rica, with a landscape filled with fast-flowing rivers carving through canyons and valleys surrounded by dense forest and scenic waterfalls.
 Calmer rides are also an option, with a chance to just float along enjoying the surroundings and spotting wildlife.

-But Wait, There’s More for Families in Costa Rica
+There’s More for Families in Costa Rica

 Costa Rica’s six active volcanoes create rich geothermal environments, providing many places to enjoy natural hot springs and mud baths in the surrounding areas.
 A good spot is around the Arenal Volcano, where several hotels are built around the hot springs, and offer swim-up bars with tropical cocktails and water slides.
 From the beachfront resorts, there are many day-trip options to enjoy the warm waters and natural mud and mineral baths, with companion adventure activities on site.